mirage/irmin-server/PROTOCOL.md

 | -------      | ------------------------- |
 | version hash | `\n` delimited string     |

-`version hash` is the hex-encoded hash of the current protocol version (`V1`) using `Store.Hash`.
+`contents type hash` is the protocol version appended to the hex-encoded hash of the name of the store contents type using `Store.Hash`.
+The name of the content type is determined by `Irmin.Type.pp_ty`.

-For example, for a store with BLAKE2B hash the `contents type hash` is equal to `BLAKE2B("V1")`
+For example, for a store with BLAKE2B hash and string contents the `contents type hash` is equal to `V1 + BLAKE2B("Custom (string)")`

-This is used as a basic sanity check to ensure the client and server have the same hash implementation
+This is used as a basic sanity check to ensure the client and server have the same hash and contents.